 Behaving authentically also shows employees that the organization respects them enough to treat them with candor and transparency.
 This can pay dividends in improved job satisfaction.
 According to Gallup’s State of the Global Workplace 2022 report, 95% of people who are thriving at work report being treated with respect all day.

 The fact is, employees expect respect to be mutual.
 The Dickensian days when employees had to respect their employers but were expected to put up with whatever treatment the employer deemed necessary are long gone, but even today elements of that antiquated imbalance can still linger.
-Common examples include a lack of internal transparency over why certain business decisions have been made, or a poor cascade of information leaving people feeling disenfranchised when they only hear it through the grapevine.
+Common examples include a lack of internal transparency over why certain business decisions have been made, or a poor internal communication cascade leaving people feeling disenfranchised when they only hear it through the grapevine.

 So, how can organizations instill authenticity internally and show their people the respect they deserve?
 This is where organizations need to place their focus on building authentic internal branding and communications.